 I have some girlfriends who have all been successful starting Lash Extension and nail bar businesses, I believe these are short courses you can do.

 So I actually found this one by accident when I first had Annabelle, and it was absolutely perfect for a new mum.
 A friend worked in real estate and wanted to drop the flyers she mentioned in passing.
 I asked how much and she said it was a set fee (can’t remember off the top of my head) per # dropped.

 Basically, I made a couple of hundred by walking around with my baby asleep in the pram, something I spent all day every day doing anyway!!

 There are a lot of these jobs available on Gumtree, AirTasker and even some services you can sign up too!

 Markets are great, especially for mums, because they are every so often.
 I’ve sold not only clothing but also products like candles – every person goes mad for a candle at a market right?
 But if you’ve got a crafty product and you market it well then you can do SUPER well at markets!

 The drawback is you do need to have a good setup, invest in your branding etc to really stand out from the rest so if you think it might be something you’d get over quick then maybe don’t waste the money.
 Or stick to second-hand markets where that stuff doesn’t matter as much!

 And now for the obvious one.
 Blogging was such a successful little side hustle for me that it became my full-time job!
-A combination of all the things I love and my technical skills, my blog began as a passion project when I was on maternity leave.
+My blog began as a passion project when I was on maternity leave.
+It was a combination of all the things I love and my technical skills,

 I had already started and run a successful fashion blog for Country Racing Victoria.
 So I knew the logistics of running one.